willyou/wp-barcode-man/readme.txt

 = How do I integrate with WooCommerce? =

-Pleasse go to [Help Center](https://intercom.help/barcodeman/en/articles/5590699-how-to-integrate-with-woo-commerce) to get more details.
+Please go to [Help Center](https://intercom.help/barcodeman/en/articles/5590699-how-to-integrate-with-woo-commerce) to get more details.

 == Screenshots ==